Gunman injures Pakistan interior minister

 How did the shooting happen?

-A senior government source told Reuters news agency early information suggested Mr Iqbal had been returning from a meeting with a Christian group.
+A senior government source told Reuters news agency that early information suggested Mr Iqbal had been returning from a meeting with a Christian group.

 "We are not sure whether it has got anything to do with the motive," the source said.
 "We will know only after investigation of the attacker."